tabete-community/kotatsu/README.md

 ### Hire one, get a team

-When you invite one of us into your organisation, you're not hiring a lone consultant - you're gaining the reach, ideas and curiosity of the entire Tabete Community.
+When bringing a Tabete consultant on board, you're not getting a lone consultant - you're gaining the reach, ideas and experience of the entire Tabete Community.